 Question: Do you need to declare money I have in virtual bank accounts such as TransferWise, N26 or Revolut?

-If the virtual account has all the details of a traditional bank account, you should probably declare it with the rest of your bank accounts.
+If the virtual account has all the details of a traditional bank account, you should declare it along with the rest of your bank accounts.

 Question: Do you need to declare the balance of your PayPal account?